DaniyalMusadiq1/DaniyalMusadiq1/README.md

 - 👯 I’m looking to collaborate on **open‑source projects** that solve real‑world problems
 - 💬 Ask me about **JavaScript, React, Laravel, Node.js, and full‑stack development**
 - 📄 Check out my [LinkedIn](http://linkedin.com/in/daniyal-musadiq) for more details
-- ⚡ Fun fact: I won a speech competition (2023) and a 400m race (2024) – I code and I run!

 ---